 Something to be prevented at all-time producing chemicals or pharmaceuticals are incidents and accidents that give an unintended release of materials and energy leading to damaged installations, spills, or even worse: injuries and fatalities.

 No matter what the cause is, we believe that incidents and accidents can be reduced to an acceptable risk at all times.
 How we do this?
-By using proven methodologies that work combined with a structured approach.
+Offering specialists using proven methodologies that work combined with a structured approach.

 - The development of Process/Technical Safety Management Systems

 - The assessment and improvement of your current Process/Technical Safety Management Systems against industry best practices and legal requirements (yes!
-We have practical experience too)
+Our people have practical experience too)

 - Support sustainability initiatives to improve unit performance.